BobanaS/QA-Portfolio/Api - Tests/GET.md

-# API Test: Verify Status and response time of All Posts
+# API Test: Verify Status and response time of All objects

 ## Request